tahkojuusto/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set.html.markdown

 * `sku` - (Required) A sku block as documented below.
 * `upgrade_policy_mode` - (Required) Specifies the mode of an upgrade to virtual machines in the scale set.
 Possible values, `Rolling`, `Manual`, or `Automatic`.
 When choosing `Rolling`, you will need to set a health probe.
 * `automatic_os_upgrade` - (Optional) Automatic OS patches can be applied by Azure to your scaleset.
 This is particularly useful when `upgrade_policy_mode` is set to `Rolling`.
 Defaults to `false`.
-* `rolling_upgrade_policy` - (Optional) A `rolling_upgrade_policy` block as defined below.
-This is only applicable when the `upgrade_policy_mode` is `Rolling`.
+* `eviction_policy` - (Optional) Specifies the eviction policy for Virtual Machines in this Scale Set.
+Defaults to `Deallocate`.
+Possible values are `Deallocate` and `Delete`.
 * `health_probe_id` - (Optional) Specifies the identifier for the load balancer health probe.
 Required when using `Rolling` as your `upgrade_policy_mode`.
-* `overprovision` - (Optional) Specifies whether the virtual machine scale set should be overprovisioned.
-* `single_placement_group` - (Optional) Specifies whether the scale set is limited to a single placement group with a maximum size of 100 virtual machines.
-If set to false, managed disks must be used.
-Default is true.
-Changing this forces a new resource to be created.
-See [documentation](http://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-placement-groups) for more information.
 * `license_type` - (Optional, when a Windows machine) Specifies the Windows OS license type.
 If supplied, the only allowed values are `Windows_Client` and `Windows_Server`.
 * `os_profile` - (Required) A Virtual Machine OS Profile block as documented below.
 * `os_profile_secrets` - (Optional) A collection of Secret blocks as documented below.
 * `os_profile_windows_config` - (Required, when a windows machine) A Windows config block as documented below.
 * `os_profile_linux_config` - (Required, when a linux machine) A Linux config block as documented below.
 * `network_profile` - (Required) A collection of network profile block as documented below.
+* `overprovision` - (Optional) Specifies whether the virtual machine scale set should be overprovisioned.
+* `rolling_upgrade_policy` - (Optional) A `rolling_upgrade_policy` block as defined below.
+This is only applicable when the `upgrade_policy_mode` is `Rolling`.
+* `single_placement_group` - (Optional) Specifies whether the scale set is limited to a single placement group with a maximum size of 100 virtual machines.
+If set to false, managed disks must be used.
+Default is true.
+Changing this forces a new resource to be created.
+See [documentation](http://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-placement-groups) for more information.
 * `storage_profile_os_disk` - (Required) A storage profile os disk block as documented below
 * `storage_profile_data_disk` - (Optional) A storage profile data disk block as documented below
 * `storage_profile_image_reference` - (Optional) A storage profile image reference block as documented below.
 * `extension` - (Optional) Can be specified multiple times to add extension profiles to the scale set.
 Each `extension` block supports the fields documented below.
 * `boot_diagnostics` - (Optional) A boot diagnostics profile block as referenced below.
 * `plan` - (Optional) A plan block as documented below.
-* `priority` - (Optional) Specifies the priority for the virtual machines in the scale set, defaults to `Regular`.
+* `priority` - (Optional) Specifies the priority for the Virtual Machines in the Scale Set.
+Defaults to `Regular`.
 Possible values are `Low` and `Regular`.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 * `zones` - (Optional) A collection of availability zones to spread the Virtual Machines over.